wurli/tidyverse-dev-bot/news-files-annotated/readr.md

 !begin-bullets-2!

+-   !begin-bullet!
--   Jenny Bryan is now the maintainer.
+    Jenny Bryan is now the maintainer.

+    !end-bullet!
+-   !begin-bullet!
--   Fix buffer overflow when trying to parse an integer from a field that is over 64 characters long (#1326)
+    Fix buffer overflow when trying to parse an integer from a field that is over 64 characters long (#1326)

+    !end-bullet!

 !end-bullets-2!